Director, Film-maker: Red Heke Productions, Nelson

 The focus is on organic and environmentally sustaining businesses, ranging from natural skincare, to innovative waste and recycling solutions, farming, horticulture and crafts, amongst many others.
 From multi- million dollar companies to small businesses run from a shed in the back yard, Emma got to the heart of what motivates and inspires these families and how their lives and our environment are enriched by the way that they live.

 On their return to Nelson in April 2012 Emma set about editing the footage, but needed to raise funds to employ an additional local editor to help get it to the standard it deserved, and to complete the production process.
 At this stage Emma turned to the fundraising platform ‘Pledgeme’ to reach their goal of $9750.00.
 The target was reached within the allowed 28 days, thanks to some generous pledges coming in from both Nelson and all over the country.
-Our Green Roadie is now a beautifully crafted documentary, and the DVD is available to buy online.
+Our Green Roadie is now a beautifully crafted documentary.

 As well as home schooling her son Connor, Emma is the one-woman band for the research, filming, sales and marketing of the DVD’s.
 A true example of kiwi ingenuity, multi-tasking, and trusting in the flow of life when on the right path: